 Traditional roofs – those that date back beyond the 1970s – tend to be constructed from beams that link supporting walls (as opposed to the later ‘trussed rafter roofs’).
 While this makes them easier to convert, it does necessitate extra consideration when it comes to load bearing for any additional weight created by the new loft space.

-LMB Loft Conversions operate throughout Croydon, London and the South East, providing high quality conversions for all property types.
+LMB Group operate throughout Croydon, London and the South East, providing high quality conversions for all property types.
 Our in-house architects are available to discuss your options when it comes to maintaining the style of your home while having a loft conversion, so don’t hesitate to get in touch today with any enquiries.